Looking for the perfect place to buy sapphire jewelry online?

 Is Sapphire Jewelry More Expensive?

-In general, sapphire jewelry is going to be less expensive than diamonds.
+In general, sapphire jewelry, including the best sapphire wedding band, is going to be less expensive than diamonds.
 With diamonds, the value is based on how clear the diamond is, regarding both color and clarity.

 There are always exceptions though.
 The rare Kashmir blue sapphire with its velvety blue color is more rare than a diamond.
 Only a few are wealthy enough to own such a rarity.
 There are museums that you are able to view a Kashmir sapphire.